Jollyhrothgar/deep_learning/README.md

 To access the jupyter container in your local browser, you need to tunnel the port from the internal docker image out to your computer.
-Additionally, you need to tell the docker image where your config for jupyter is, and where to put notebooks on your local filesystem - otherwise everything lives *inside* the docker container.
+Additionally, you need to tell the docker image where your config for jupyter is, and where to put notebooks on your local file-system - otherwise everything lives *inside* the docker container.
 In this case, we're using docker to handle drivers and stuff, but we would prefer to use our local computer for version control, file management, etc.